message-db/message-db/README.md

 ### From the Ruby Executable

-If you installed Message DB via RubyGems, a database update Ruby executable will be installed with the `message-db` gem.
+If you installed Message DB via RubyGems, a database installation Ruby executable will be installed with the `message-db` gem.

 The executable will be in the gem executable search path and may also be executed through bundler: